-Prerequisite: MATH 99; and MATH 90 or equivalent; and permission of instructor.
-RT 108 for RT 109.
+Prerequisite: MATH 99; and MATH 90 or equivalent; and permission of instructor, RT 108 for RT 109.

-Radiographic Clinic I (3)
+RT 120 Radiographic Clinic I (3)

 Initial course in clinical education.
 Students acquire expertise and proficiency in a wide variety of diagnostic procedures by applying classroom theory to actual practice of technical skills on specified levels of competency.
 Develop and practice professional work habits and appropriate interpersonal relationships with patients and other members of the health team.

-Clinical Practicum: 16 hours per week at clinical education center.
+Clinical Practicum: 16 hours per week at a clinical education center.

-Prerequisites: RT 101 and RT 140 and BIOL 150 and permission of instructor.
+Prerequisites: RT 101 and RT 140 and BIOL 150, medical health clearance and permission of instructor.

-Radiographic Clinic II (3)
+RT 121 Radiographic Clinic II (3)